Felix-Voyle/Tekker-Tracker-MS1/readme.md

  I also want easy access to their social media accounts such as instagram, youtube etc.
    1. On the home page testimonials highlight successful user experiences.
    1. Social media links are at the center of the footer on every page and stand out clearly against the footer.
+   1. Within the about-us section there are larger social media links and more than could be fitted inside the footer comfortably.

 #### Returning Visitor Goals;
 - As a returning visitor I'm ready to upload the content I have created and want a clear path to be able to do this.